rktjmp/lush.nvim/README.md

 - `:LushRunTutorial`, a more in-depth guide through various ways to apply Lush.
   (`lush_tutorial.lua` in the examples folder).

-A Lush theme template is avaliable in the examples folder, as well as other examples for various topics (Lightline, dependecy injection, etc).
+A Lush theme template is available in the examples folder, as well as other examples for various topics (Lightline, dependency injection, etc).

 Table of Contents
 -----------------